-The above enables service for auto-start on boot.
+|The above enables service for auto-start on boot.
 The following show management commands:

 '''

 systemctl status p4d_1

 systemctl start p4d_1

-systemctl status p4d_1

 systemctl stop p4d_1

-systemctl status p4d_1

 '''

-If you are using systemd and you have configured systemctl services, then it is vital you ALWAYS use systemctl to start/stop etc. Otherwise you risk database corruption if systemd does not think the service is running when it actually is running (for example on shutdown systemd will just kill processes without doign it cleanly and waiting for them, because it thinks the service is not running).
+If you are using systemd and you have configured systemctl services, then it is vital you ALWAYS use systemctl to start/stop etc. Otherwise you risk database corruption if systemd does not think the service is running when it actually is running (for example on shutdown systemd will just kill processes without doing it cleanly and waiting for them, because it thinks the service is not running).